Teja-Pravallika/movie-tone-prediction/README.md

 # Fine-tuning Roberta for Emotional Tone Prediction using GPT-4o as a teacher
-An LLM-based approach to classify emotional tones in movie descriptions **Introduction**
+An LLM-based approach to classify emotional tones in movie descriptions

+**Introduction**
-This project explores the use of machine learning and deep learning, leveraging large language models (LLMs) to classify emotional tones in movies based on their descriptions.
-Using the GPT-4o-mini API, emotional tone labels were generated for movie descriptions, and a fine-tuned RoBERTa model—a deep learning architecture—was trained on the labeled data to perform multi-label classification.
-To address the challenges of class imbalance, rare tones were identified using precision-recall (PR) curves, and the dataset was augmented through sampling with replacement.
-This deep learning approach significantly improved the model's precision, recall, and F1-scores, showcasing the effectiveness of handling class imbalance in multi-label classification tasks.
+This project explores the use of machine learning and deep learning, leveraging large language models (LLMs) to classify emotional tones in movie descriptions.
+The dataset is derived from The Movies Dataset on Kaggle, specifically the movies_metadata.csv file.
+Only the original_title and overview fields from 15,000 movies were used.

+Using the GPT-4o-mini API as the teacher, emotional tone labels were generated for the movie overviews.
+These labels served as training data for fine-tuning a pre-trained student model, RoBERTa, to perform multi-label classification.

+Class imbalance in the dataset, especially among rare emotional tones, was identified using precision-recall (PR) curves.
+Rare tones, which showed low AUC in the PR curves, were addressed using sampling with replacement to augment the dataset.
+This approach significantly improved precision, recall, and F1-scores, demonstrating the effectiveness of handling class imbalance in multi-label classification tasks.

 **Features**

+* **Teacher-Student Distillation:**
-* **Label Generation:** Used GPT-4o-mini API to generate up to four emotional tone labels per movie.
+* **Teacher Model:** GPT-4o-mini generated up to four emotional tone labels for each movie overview.
-* **Deep Learning Model:** Fine-tuned a pre-trained RoBERTa model using PyTorch for tone classification.
+* **Student Model:** A pre-trained RoBERTa model was fine-tuned on the labeled dataset for tone classification.
-* **Class Imbalance Handling:** Identified rare tones using PR curve AUC scores and applied sampling with replacement.
+* Teacher-student distillation enabled labeling of an otherwise unlabeled dataset, reducing manual effort while enabling robust training.
-* **Improved Metrics:** Enhanced performance metrics (precision, recall, F1-score) through dataset augmentation.
+* **Improved Metrics:** Enhanced performance metrics (precision, recall, F1-score) through dataset augmentation

 **Emotional Tones**
 The project classifies movies into the following 29 emotional tones:
 Humorous, Inspiring, Heartwarming, Bittersweet, Euphoric, Melancholic, Tense, Romantic, Nostalgic, Intriguing, Comforting, Provocative, Empowering, Profound, Enchanting, Alarming, Perilous, Ominous, Fearless, Imaginative, Methodical, Investigative, Intellectual, Sophisticated, Innovative, Futuristic, Wholesome, Raw, Optimistic.

+**Dataset Details**
+**Source:** The Movies Dataset on Kaggle
+**Chosen File:** movies_metadata.csv
+**Features Used:** original_title, overview
+**Dataset Size:** 15,000 movies
+**Generated Labels:** 29 emotional tones, including Humorous, Inspiring, Nostalgic, and more.